Find information when travelling with a Guide, Assistance or Hearing Dog. Including definitions, criteria and conditions of carriage you need to know.

 Dogs undertaking Service Dog training may be permitted to travel in the aircraft cabin at Qantas’ discretion if they are being trained by a training organisation or trainer that is a full member of ADI or approved under the Queensland Act, where the dog has achieved a standard suitable for travel on public transport, including an aircraft cabin, and the flight is being taken as part of the dog’s final training or for the purpose of delivery.
-Review the Service Dogs Conditions of Carriage (Section C: Service Dogs Under Training) prior to completing the Application Form.
+Review the Service Dogs Conditions of CarriageOpens in a new tab or window (Section C: Service Dogs Under Training) prior to completing the Application Form.

 If the dog meets all of the Criteria for Carriage

-- Complete and submit the Application Form [PDF] at least 14 days prior to travel.
+- Complete and submit the Application Form [PDF]Opens in a new tab or window at least 14 days prior to travel.
 Once the Service Dog is approved, this form is valid for future travel and you will not need to complete a new form every time you fly with the approved Service Dog, provided you inform us if there is any material change in your circumstances or those of the dog, such as the dog has retired due to age or illness.

 - Give Qantas advance notice that you wish to travel with the Service Dog at the time of booking, each time you make a booking, to ensure the appropriate seating arrangements can be made.

 - Additionally, review and complete the International Declaration Form [PDF] every time you make an international booking at least 14 days prior to travel, as there may be further requirements and limitations depending on your travel destination.

 If the dog does not meet all of the Criteria for Carriage